The Associate of Fine Arts (AFA) in Creative Writing degree program is intended

 Demonstrate habits of creativity in the form of experimentation, inventiveness, and revision.

-ENGL 2241* Introduction to Creative Writing 3 ENGL 2261* Creative Nonfiction Writing 3 ENGL 2262* Poetry Writing 3 ENGL 2263* Fiction Writing 3 ENGL 2281* A Writer's Life: Publishing, Proposals and Grants 3 ENGL 2291^ Manuscript Development 3 Choose one of the following: ENGL 2251*
+ENGL 2241* Introduction to Creative Writing 3 ENGL 2261* Creative Nonfiction Writing 3 ENGL 2262* Poetry Writing 3 ENGL 2263* Fiction Writing 3 ENGL 2281* A Writer's Life: Paths to Publication 3 ENGL 2291^ Manuscript Development 3 Choose one of the following: ENGL 2251*

 OR ENGL 2271*